-Fernando Llort was born on April 7, 1949, and he is known as “El Salvador’s National Artist” by the Foundation for Self Sufficiency in Central America.
-His art is very colorful, two-dimensional and simple.
-After graduating from high school and obtaining a degree from the University of El Salvador he studied abroad in France, Belgium and in the United States.
+Fernando Llort was born on April 7, 1949, and he is known as “El Salvador’s National Artist” by the Foundation for Self-Sufficiency in Central America.
+His art is very colorful, two-dimensional, and simple.
+After graduating from high school and obtaining a degree from the University of El Salvador he studied abroad in France, Belgium, and in the United States.

-He returned to El Salvador however, due to the unstable political and social climate, he moved to a town north of the country to La Palma, Chalatenango.
+He returned to El Salvador however, due to the unstable political and social climate, he moved to a town north of the country La Palma, Chalatenango.

 He believed that we can build our own history and tomorrow’s civilization through art and culture.
 Together with other artists, an artisanal movement began.
-This movement taught the citizens of La Palma on how to make a living through art and has made a positive impact on the community’s economy.
-His designs can be found on different types of handicrafts such as ceramic, wood, textile, and leather.
+This movement taught the citizens of La Palma how to make a living through art and has made a positive impact on the community’s economy.
+His designs can be found in different types of handicrafts such as ceramic, wood, textile, and leather.
 He also founded a nonprofit organization to promote art and culture “Fundación Fernando Llort.”

 Although Llort passed away on August 10, 2018, his legacy lives on in the community of La Palma renowned for its native artists and handicraft artisans.

 Visitors can also see his artwork at El Arbol de Dios an art gallery located in San Salvador.
 The gallery also offers workshops on the handicrafts.
 You can read more about it here.

 We learned about his legacy and the work he did with this simple and easy art lesson.
 This is a great activity to do in the classroom or homeschool.